evamh/Card-Match-Game/README.md

 ## Cards

-I drew the cards using the Adobe Fresco app, and chose to do a fruit theme.
-Each fruit has a color scheme which influnces how the card is created.
-A border is drawn in the main color, a background drawn in a lighter shade of that color, and the fruit itself is drawn in the center.
-In addition, I drew an image for the back of the cards (first image below).
+I chose to do a fruit theme and drew the cards using the Adobe Fresco app.
+Each fruit has a color scheme which determines the card border and background color, and the fruit itself is drawn in the center of the card.
+In addition, I drew an image for the back of the cards which is common across all of the fruits (first image below).
 I created cards for the following fruits:
 - Apple
 - Apricot
 - Blueberry